ctlusto/blog/source/2014-11-09-desmos-for-the-absolute-beginner.html.md

 ---
-title: Desmos for the Absolute Beginner
+title: The Desmos API for Absolute Beginners
-date: 2014-11-10 18:59 UTC
+date: 2014-11-09 18:59 UTC
 tags:
 category: desmos
 summary: If can't even set the clock on your microwave, here's where to start.
 ---

-# Desmos for the Absolute Beginner
+# The Desmos API for Absolute Beginners

 I mean it.
 Absolute beginners welcome.
 This is a judgment-free zone.[^jfz]